NVIDIA/TensorRT-LLM/examples/quantization/README.md

     - int8_wo: Actually nothing is applied to weights.
 Weights are quantized to INT8 channel wise when TRTLLM building the engine.
     - int4_wo: Same as int8_wo but in INT4.
     - full_prec: No quantization.
+- autoq_format: Specific quantization algorithms will be searched in auto quantization.
+The algorithm must in ['fp8', 'int4_awq', 'w4a8_awq', 'int8_sq'] and you can use ',' to separate more than one quantization algorithms(e.g. --autoq_format fp8,int4_awq,w4a8_awq).
+- auto_quantize_bits: Effective bits constraint for auto quantization.
+If not set, regular quantization without auto quantization search will be applied.
+Note: it must be set within correct range otherwise it will be set by lowest value if possible.
-- output_dir Path to save the quantized checkpoint.
+- output_dir: Path to save the quantized checkpoint.
 - dtype: Specify data type of model when loading from Hugging Face.
 - kv_cache_dtype: Specify kv cache data type.
     - int8: Use int8 kv cache.